 Still, something was wrong with this picture.

 Trouble was, despite my success as an investment banker, I didn’t have a whole lot of cash.
 I had the investments in my business, but no real personal investments.
 And to keep up with all my various lifestyle choices—and the credit card debt they created—I was living on cash ﬂow virtually month by month.
 As a result, I was financially and emotionally insecure.
 I was also, at a gut level, angry that, despite working hard and gaining a lot of professional skills, I didn’t feel safe or affluent because I was basically starting over each month.
-There was pain, frustration, and fear, because I knew that without any real investments, I was close to the brink.
+There was the pain, frustration, and fear because I knew that without any real investments, I was close to the brink.
 I didn’t choose to cut back because I was wedded to my lifestyle.

 But what did I have to complain about?
 I was doing what I had always imagined myself doing, and having a terriﬁc time.
 Until, in the kindest way possible, the man I had been dating told me it was over between us.
 He walked out of my life, and the bottom fell out of my world.